craftingcity/The-Known-World/Game Notes/Prenotes/'25/Prenotes Jun 30 25.md

 **Operational Debrief**
 	Your performance was satisfactory.
 Your fee has been payed.

+	Friendly units have been deployed to reinforce your position.
+Your support on 7/19 at 1200 hours in the assualt of the eastern gate would be compensated.

 	+ 500sp

 **Operational Assignment**
 	Enter the Prison under the Garrison.
 Locate and eliminate the Captain of Imprisonment.
 Locate Prisoner 6522 within Block B and escort them to the surface.
+Report your completion within 4 days.

 	+ Master Cell Key
 ```
 .
 	- Cassindil sends Zesh 450sp and their compliments, alongside information regarding a group of [[Hillkeep Loyalists]] coming to support the Enforcers
 ```
 	Your comrades thank you.
 Please find a payment enclosed.
-You are welcome to return, although your current position with your allies continues to support our mission.
+You are welcome to return, although your current position with your allies continues to support our standing.
 Should you choose to stay, be aware that the target of your recent activities have requested assistance from other communities - namely the Dwarven Kingdom Jammu and their Hillkeep Loyalists.
 Fear no political repercussion resulting from conflict with these groups, you are acting under the banner of SEASEC.
+Good travels, Zesh.

 	+ 450sp
 ```